Tenuous links to Dr Strangelove aside, I’ve made worrying an art form.

 - Tweak your website

 It’s amazing what you miss.
-Go to your website and look for spelling errors.
-Also, are there paragraphs you could write more concisely?
+Go to your site and look for spelling mistakes.
+Also, are there paragraphs you could write more concisely.

 - Blog more